 The use of leverage can increase your profits but also increase the risk of loss.
 Understand the risks associated with using leverage before taking any trades.

-Futures offer a level playing field for market makers and retail traders alike.
+Futures trading offers a level playing field for market makers and retail traders alike.
 Futures traders receive data direct from the exchange, so they get the ‘true price’.
 This means that you get the actual market value and not a broker’s interpretation.

 Drawbacks to Trading Futures

 Futures trading offers opportunities to gain exposure to assets that otherwise not available in the open market.
-But it’s important to understand the risks involved before investing.
+But it’s important to understand the risks involved before taking up futures trading.

-Leveraged trading can be a very profitable strategy, but it can also be risky.
+Leverage trading can be a very profitable strategy, but it can also be risky.
 Using leverage may bring a larger loss if the value of the underlying asset moves against you.
+Futures trading inherently involves leverage and care should be taken to mitigate risk.

 The use of leverage also increases the risk of losing money if the market moves against you.
 If you use too much leverage, your investment may become worth less than your account funds.